ahuacate/pve-host/README.md

   - Our Breed of NAS [build guide](https://github.com/ahuacate/pve-nas)
   - OEM Branded NAS [build guide](https://github.com/ahuacate/nas-oem-setup)

-Note: If the User does not have NAS go create one using our PVE NAS solution [here](https://github.com/ahuacate/pve-nas).
-With a running NAS the User can create the required PVE host storage mounts.
+Note: If the User does not have NAS they can create one using our PVE NAS solution [here](https://github.com/ahuacate/pve-nas).
+With a running NAS, the User can create the required PVE host storage mounts.

 Other prerequisites (information the installer should have readily available before starting):